Luxury Himalayan Retreats in India

 Are rooms private in a luxury retreat?

-Which Himalayan destination is the most exclusive?
+Which Himalayan destination is the most private?

 Is Munsiyari suitable for retreats year-round?